DC 9400Mental DisordersLast verified: APR 22, 2026

 Filing Tips

 Gastroenterology records documenting IBS diagnosis (Rome IV criteria) with onset after established service-connected anxiety disorder.
 Stool studies ruling out inflammatory bowel disease, celiac disease, and infection.
 A gastroenterologist or psychiatrist nexus letter addressing the gut-brain axis mechanism.
 Document the temporal relationship between anxiety exacerbations and GI symptom flares.
-File under DC 7319 (irritable colon syndrome) — severe IBS with alternating diarrhea/constipation warrants a 30% rating.
+Consider under DC 7319 (irritable colon syndrome) — severe IBS with alternating diarrhea/constipation warrants a 30% rating.

 Find All Secondary Conditions for Your Situation